 - ¼ cup chopped cilantro (for garnish)

 - In a dry, hot skillet, roast the coriander and cumin seeds.
 Place in a blender.

-- Heat 1 tsp of oil in the skillet.
-Add the curry leaves, garlic, ginger, chillies and onions and saute until brown spots appear on the onions.
-Add to the blender and, when cooler, grind along with the turmeric and some water to make a smooth paste.
+- Heat ½ teaspoon of oil in the skillet.
+Add the curry leaves, garlic, chili peppers and shallots and saute until brown spots appear on the onions.
+Add to the blender, add half a cup of vegetable stock, and blend into a very smooth paste.

-- Heat the remaining oil in the skillet.
-Add the potatoes and stir-fry for a couple of minutes until they start to turn golden.
+- Heat the remaining 1 tablespoon oil in the skillet.
+Add the potatoes and stir-fry for five minutes until golden spots appear.

-- Add the mushrooms and and saute until they begin to soften, about 2-3 minutes.
+- Add the mushrooms and turmeric and saute until the mushrooms begin to soften, about 2-3 minutes.

 - Now add the blended masala and the tomato puree.
 Cook for about five minutes, stirring frequently, then add 1 ½ cups of vegetable stock.
 Check seasoning and add more salt if needed.